Roncesvalles, Toronto: Arts

 The Revue Cinema is a popular repertory cinema in Roncesvalles.

 The popular repertory movie theatre Revue Cinema, at the intersection of Roncesvalles and Howard Park Avenue first opened its doors in 1911.
 It closed for a year as part of the dissolution of the Festival Cinemas chain.
 It reopened as a non-profit operation of the Revue Film Society.
 The Society laboured for a year to find a way to reopen the Revue, and partnered with a local couple who purchased the theatre and now leases it to the Society.

 Another theatre, the Brighton, closed in the mid-1980s.
 It is in use as a convenience store, although it has not been renovated, other than its marquee signage removed.

 The area has several bars and restaurants with live music.
 The Local pub offers live music daily.
 Inter Steer offers live music twice a week.
 Loons Restaurant & Pub offers live music on Friday nights.
 Latinada, on Bloor Street west of Dundas, is a Tapas bar with live music.
-Zagłoba restaurant also offers live music.

-Annually in June, the "Roncy Rocks" one-day music and art show is held outdoors along Roncesvalles.
-Several side streets off Roncesvalles are closed and musical stages and art displays installed.
-Musicians and artists are mostly local to the community.
+The "Roncy Rocks" festival, a one-day music and art show, has been held outdoors along Roncesvalles.
+Several side streets off Roncesvalles were closed and musical stages and art displays installed.
+Musicians and artists were mostly local to the community.

 In 2018, the Museum of Contemporary Art Toronto Canada moved to a location in the former Tower Building nearby on Sterling Road.
 There are several independent art galleries on Dundas Street West between Sorauren Avenue and Roncesvalles.